molst/treq/README.md

 http://localhost/?a-resource=1&a-nested-resource={"resourceA" 1 "resourceB" {"resourceB1" 1 "resourceB2" 2}}
 ```

-Below is a simple example request.
-The source part could be retrieved from a request like the one above.
-This kind of structure is called a 'resolution' throughout the library. treq has helper functions that makes it very easy to convert a HTTP request params to this kind of structure:
+Below is a simple example request expressed as a 'resolution' data structure.
+The source part could easily be retrieved from a request uri like the one above using treq helper functions.
+This kind of structure is called a 'resolution' throughout the library:
 ```clj
 (def initial-resolution
     {:source